 It is not necessary that each Challenger and Watcher Certificate have an original signature.
+An original signature or copies of an original signature are acceptable.
+However, an electronically created cursive font is not an acceptable signature.
 You may sign one certificate, make copies of the signed certificate, and complete the certificates for the registered voters you will be designating as challengers and watchers.
 An incomplete certificate may not be accepted by the election judges.